ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 | `Nodes(nl)`       | A list of zero or more nodes, e.g., from a `filter-path` resulting in the nodelist `nl`, which may or may not be empty  |
 {: #tbl-typerep title="Concrete representations of abstract instances"}

-### Type Conversions {#type-conv}

-The following type conversions may occur:

-* Where an expression with a declared type of `NodesType` needs to be converted to a `ValueType`, the conversion proceeds as follows:
-  * If the nodelist contains a single node, the conversion result is the value of the node.
-  * If the nodelist is empty or contains multiple nodes, the conversion result is `Nothing`.
-* Where a member of `NodesType` needs to be converted to a `LogicalType`, the conversion proceeds as follows:
-  * If the nodelist contains one or more nodes, the conversion result is `LogicalTrue`.
-  * If the nodelist is empty, the conversion result is `LogicalFalse`.

 The well-typedness of function expressions can now be defined in terms of this type system.

 ### Well-Typedness of Function Expressions